psychopy/workshops/source/index.rst

 Upcoming events
 ------------------

 We usually take a break from 3 day workshops over the summer, as many scientists are attending conferences in this time!
-We plan to pick things up again in the Autumn, dates to be confrirmed.
+We plan to pick things up again in the Autumn, dates to be confirmed.

 Alternatively, if you would you like a workshop specifically for your department? or one-to-one training?
 Contact us workshops@opensciencetools.org.

-Need one-to-one training or guidance making a specific task? contact us consultancy@opensciencetools.org

 .. only:: html
     .. image:: /_images/jumpAnimate.gif